 I stood, handlebars in my hands.
 I watched the ducks.
 They watched me.
 We were still together.
 I counted ten birds.
 I smiled like a doofus.
-Then, I pedaled away.
+I pedaled away and later tweeted this:

-Have you seen my page, Leave Only Poetry?
-If not, click here.
-It’s a new social media campaign I started that I hope will inspire people to share about their experiences with wildlife using words instead of pictures.
+Leave Only Poetry is a social media campaign I started that I hope will inspire people to share about their experiences with wildlife using words instead of pictures.

 Have you already read all my obnoxious tweets (@AlmostAnthro) about it but you’re still hesitant to participate?

 BECAUSE I’M NOT A POET!
 Is that what you’re thinking?
 Maybe you like the concept, but you can’t think of anything ‘good’ to write.
 Here are some ideas: